 Elder had recently rounded up noted contemporary art critic and “Air Guitar: Essays on Art & Democracy” author Dave Hickey to write the foreword and Patoski and Thornton to contribute essays.

-The working title: “Artlaw: Boyd Elder – The Greatest Artist You’ve Never Heard Of.”
+The working title: “Artlaw: Boyd Elder – The Most Famous Artist You’ve Never Heard Of.”

 “I’ve always been more interested in what’s ahead than what’s in the rear-view, and that’s still true,” Elder said in the book proposal, completed three weeks before he died.
 “But my supporters have been after me for decades to put together a cross-section of my past works and get these wild tales told.
 Now’s the time.”

 The collaborators were planning to meet in Valentine the week of Oct.
 15 to work on further interviews and image preparation.
 His death put the project on hold for a few years.

-With the help of Elder’s family, the “Artlaw: Boyd Elder” will be completed in 2022 as the ultimate homage to the man and his art.
+With the help of Elder’s family, the “Artlaw: Boyd Elder” book will be completed in 2023 as the ultimate homage to the man and his art.

 Elder was preceded in death by his father Hal Elder (March 22, 1914-Feb.
 3, 2003), mother Billye Lee Bell Elder (April 12, 1919-Jan.
 15, 2015), and youngest brother Howard Stanton Elder (Sept.
 1, 1951-Dec.
 16, 2017).